carpentries/carpentries.org-archive/_posts/2020/05/2020-15-29-south-africa-online-workshop.md

 #### What did not work

-- **Technical difficulties** - installation issues were still present and setting up screen sharing for effective live coding (i.e the lesson page and application) took a couple of minutes <br>
+- **Technical difficulties** - installation issues were still present and setting up screen sharing for effective live coding (i.e the lesson page and software application) took a couple of minutes <br>
 <p style="padding-left: 50px"><i>"Some minor technical hassles, but I think that's more a case of teething pains with the new format, rather than any inherent faults"<br>
 "It was slow to get started because of problems getting tidyverse installed"</i></p>
 - **Long days online** - 6 hour Zoom days<br>